May 25 2018

 If you are in advertising, learn everything you can about advertising.
 If you are in marketing, study all the principles and aspects of marketing.
 Make some time to read news and updates about the industry that you are in.
 Don’t just focus on your clients and accounts.
 Widen your horizon so you can develop awareness about your business.

-For instance, if you are in the digital marketing industry, make sure to familiarize yourself about the specific details of Search Engine Optimisation, Search Engine Marketing, E-Commerce, Web Development, and Content Writing.
+For instance, if you are in the digital marketing industry, make sure to familiarize yourself about the specific details of Search Engine Optimization, Search Engine Marketing, E-Commerce, Web Development, and Content Writing.
 Each of these subjects have different principles.
 Make it a point to understand everything that you could to master, or learn, the basics of each.
 There are blogs and websites that can help you with this.

 It’s a double-edged sword, actually.
 If you know your industry well, you can pitch properly to your clients and you can swiftly delegate tasks to the team.